Panama City, Florida

 While studying at UCF, Emily Winchester fell in love with the campus and remarkably diverse environment.
 She describes how her time and experiences at the university cultivated her career and shaped her life, saying she owes so much to the campus community.
 “Not only did I have some incredible opportunities as an undergrad that changed my career trajectory, but I also met and married my husband,” she says.
 Winchester first graduated from UCF in 2017 with a bachelor's degree in Political Science.
 When she decided to pursue graduate school, she says continuing at UCF “seemed like a natural fit,” as she was drawn to the welcoming atmosphere of the university.

 Her passion for supporting education, equality, and ethical government practices inspired Winchester to pursue dual master’s degrees in Nonprofit Management and Public Administration.
-The university’s impressive selection of nationally ranked academic programs geared towards these areas, along with the opportunity to complete a dual degree, made UCF the perfect place for her to continue her education.
+The university’s impressive selection of nationally ranked academic programs geared towards these areas and the opportunity to complete a dual degree made UCF the perfect place for her to continue her education.
 “The possibility of a dual degree was incredibly appealing as it would open more doors and provide me more opportunities than a traditional master’s degree,” she says.
 She was also awarded a graduate assistantship with the university’s Multicultural Academic and Support Services Office, allowing her to graduate debt-free.

-Winchester expects to graduate from UCF in spring 2022.
-After completing her studies, she hopes to work within the social sector, either with nonprofit organizations or government entities and serve the Central Florida community.
-Specifically, she aims to “engage in efforts to increase gender parity in government, better civic and voter education and work to further social justice,” all with the goal of making our society a more inclusive place.
+After completing her studies, she hopes to work within the social sector, either with nonprofit organizations or government entities, and serve the Central Florida community.
+Specifically, she aims to “engage in efforts to increase gender parity in government, better civic and voter education, and work to further social justice,” all to make our society a more inclusive place.

 - Order of Pegasus inductee